apache/cordova-cli/doc/readme.md

 |------------|------------------
 | `<platform> [..]` | Platform name(s) to prepare.
 If not specified, all platforms are built.
 |--browserify | Compile plugin JS at build time using browserify instead of runtime.
+|--fetch | When restoring plugins or platforms, fetch will `npm install` the missing modules.

 ## cordova compile command